nguyenvanduocit/all-in-one-model-context-protocol/README.md

 }
 ```

+## Secret

+*GOOGLE_TOKEN_FILE* is using for Google AI like Gemini, Google Search, Google Calendar, etc.

+*GOOGLE_CREDENTIALS_FILE* is service account for advanced feature like Google Chat.
+You need to create project in Google Cloud Console and create service account.
+Then also need to create Google cloud bot chat for it.
+Ask any LLM model to create these for you.

 ## Enable Tools

 There are a hidden variable `ENABLE_TOOLS` in the environment variable.
 It is a comma separated list of tools group to enable.
 If not set, all tools will be enabled.
 Leave it empty to enable all tools.